datacamp-content/courses-introduction-to-shell/chapter5.md

 Run the script on the files in the `seasonal` directory by typing the name of the script and a wildcard expression to match all of the files, *without* typing `bin/`.
+Save the output in a file called `range.out` in your home directory.

 *** =hint5